 Unfortunately, these Hillelic traditions have resulted in changing the original priestly system (which itself had been covered over by the late priestly innovation of secrecy) by introducing various arbitrary and capricious rules designed to enhance the power of the Hillelic leadership.

-There were three parts of the Hillelic system that require our discussion:
+Three parts of the Hillelic system require our discussion:

 • The Calendar Court System used by the Pharisees.